Onset of Singularities in the Pattern of Fluctuational Paths of a Nonequilibrium System: Analytical Scaling Arguments

-Nonlinear damping pushes caustic to larger radius.
+Nonlinear damping pushes the caustic to a larger radius.
 This describes the small-$\mu$ part of Fig.~\ref{fig:InvR_vs_mu}.
-In fact, combining Eqs.~(\ref{eq:R_vs_F_nlin_fit}) - (\ref{eq:Fthr_vs_mu_limit}) and expanding it in series in $\mu$ we reproduce this result.
-However, the perturbation theory does not give prediction for any value of $\mu$, such as empirically-obtained Eq.~(\ref{eq:R_vs_F_nlin_fit}).
+In fact, combining Eqs.~(\ref{eq:R_vs_F_nlin_fit}) - (\ref{eq:muthr_vs_F_limit}) and expanding it in series in $\mu$ (again suppressing the $\eta$-dependence) we reproduce this result.
+However, the perturbation theory does not give prediction for an arbitrary value of $\mu$, such as empirically-obtained Eq.~(\ref{eq:R_vs_F_nlin_fit}).